khushigohel2020/Dreams/README.md

 # Dreams
-This is drema are compalet in 2025.
+This is dream are compalet in 2025.